 - An area is put under the HLB quarantine when an HLB infection is present in a citrus tree or other host plant material nearby.
 Citrus plant material is routinely collected by California Department of Food and Agriculture (CDFA) officials to be tested for the disease.

 - Once an HLB detection is confirmed, a quarantine is established within a 5-mile radius of the HLB-infected tree, within which certain restrictions apply to the purchase, sale and movement of citrus plants, plant material, and fruit.

 - To further limit the spread of the ACP and HLB, there are additional quarantines in place that make it illegal to bring citrus fruit or plant material into California from other states or countries.

-Huanglongbing (HLB) has been found in Los Angeles, Orange, Riverside, San Bernardino and San Diego counties.
+Huanglongbing (HLB) has been found in Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties.
 There are a handful of rules and regulations in place to help protect the California citrus we love, including an HLB quarantine which places limits on the transport and movement of citrus plants and material to prevent the spread of the deadly disease.

 To help California residents understand what the HLB quarantine means, the Citrus Pest & Disease Prevention Program answers commonly asked questions to best explain how we all need to work together to protect California’s citrus:

 If you live in an HLB quarantine area, then you may not: